Brochosome: Structure and Composition

+These hollow spheres are distributed in coatings with varying densities and distributions across the surface of the leafhopper's forewing.
+This coating leads to surface roughness on the insect.
+This microscopic roughness due to the coating is then compounded with roughness as a result of the net-like structure of the individual brochosome.
+The granules form a powdery coating on the surface of the insect's body creating a high degree of contact and hence superhydrophobic properties.

 Origin

 Development of brochosomes (stages I to IV) in a secretory cell.

 Brochosomes are produced within cells of specialized glandular segments of the Malpighian tubules – the primary excretory organs of insects, which often serve additional functions.
 Each cell simultaneously manufactures a large number of brochosomes within its Golgi complexes and eventually releases them into the lumen of the tubule.

 Functions

 A freshly molted female of Igutettix oculatus (Ldb.) uses its hind tibiae to transfer brochosome-containing secretory droplets from the anus (left) onto the forewings (middle), where the sediment of brochosomes dries as a pair of white spots (right), sometimes erroneously referred to as "wax areas".

 After each molt, most leafhopper species release droplets of the brochosome-containing fluid through the anus and actively spread them over the newly formed integument.
 This behavior is called anointing.
 Dry brochosomes are further distributed across the body and appendages in repeated bouts of grooming, in which leafhoppers scrub themselves with their legs.
 The transport of brochosomes is facilitated by groups and rows of strong setae on the legs.
-The resulting coat makes the integument highly repellent to water (superhydrophobic) and to the leafhopper’s own liquid excreta, the latter often being sugary and sticky, and thus potentially dangerous for the insect.
+The resulting coat makes the integument highly repellent to water (superhydrophobic) and to the leafhopper's own liquid excreta, the latter often being sugary and sticky, and thus potentially dangerous for the insect.
 Additional protective functions of the brochosomal coating have been hypothesized.
 For example, there is evidence that the anti reflective property of brochosome make surfaces coated by it appear similar to a leaf in the eyes of insects thus it can be used as camouflage for the eggs.

 In several New World genera of the leafhopper subfamily Cicadellinae (including the glassy-winged sharpshooter and related species) brochosomes are also used as a coating on egg masses.
 In gravid females from these genera, the Malpighian tubules switch over from production of regular brochosomes, described above, to production of larger, typically elongate particles, up to 20 micrometres in length.
 Prior to laying eggs, the female places masses of such brochosomes onto its forewings, and later scrapes them off onto the freshly laid eggs with its hindlegs.
 The resulting powdery coat may serve various protective functions, including protection against egg-parasitoids from the order Hymenoptera (Chalcidoidea).
 The shape and sculpture of such "egg" brochosomes can vary significantly among species, providing additional characteristics for species identification.